dcmwijaya/perpusreact404/README.md

 <br><br>

 ## Reminder
-Update data and delete data is not yet possible, so the programmer takes a long time to solve the problem.
+Update data, delete data, & search data is not yet possible, so the programmer takes a long time to solve the problem.
 Please be patient :)

 <br><br>